 If you have a website running on WordPress you can easily have website backups running on an automated schedule of your choice.

 It’s free, it’s easy and it may save your sanity one day (that hopefully never comes).
 Do it today because it is only minutes you have to invest.
+Yes, even do it if your hosting company backs up your website anyway.

 Popular WordPress Backup Plugins